Wednesday, February 25, 2026

 And importantly: many “intermediate” forms are living, not fossil—species that preserve traits that help us understand evolutionary branching, even though they are not literally our ancestors.

 The same logic generalizes outward.
 All living creatures on Earth are related in a vast genealogical sense: a branching history of common ancestry over deep time.
 For many people, this is not depressing at all—it is a source of awe, a kind of cosmic kinship.
+Every living thing is literally a cousin to all others.

 One of the most beautiful things about modern evolutionary science is that it does not rely on any single line of evidence.
 Comparative anatomy, fossils, biogeography, embryology, and genetics all converge on the same branching structure.